laylachenn/Trip-Planner/README.md

 ## Instructions for Grader

-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by...
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the add trip button at the top left of the GUI.
+Then input your information in the text boxes where the trip length is an integer.
+Press OK to view the trips.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the add review button at the top of the GUI.
+Then you will be prompted to select the trip that you wish to add a review to with a dropdown menu.
+After selecting the trip, press OK.
+Next, type your review and press OK.
-- You can locate my visual component by...
+- You can locate my visual component by clicking the add trip button at the top left of the GUI.
+You will see a picture of a relaxing scene at the beach.
-- You can save the state of my application by...
+- You can save the state of my application by pressing the save button at the top of the GUI.
+It will say if it has been saved successfully.
-- You can reload the state of my application by...
+- You can reload the state of my application by pressing the load button at the top of the GUI.
+It will display your saved trips.